 Ticks and Lyme Disease | Staying Safe While Mountain Biking

-Like all other areas of the Scotland, ticks are a problem in the Grampian region.
+Like all other areas of the Scotland, ticks are present in the Grampian region.
 Changes in farm practice, and global warming have both contributed to the increased prevalence of ticks in the grass areas, moors and woods of the north east.
 Below are some pointers that will help you learn about the dangers of ticks when cycling off road, how to avoid being bitten by ticks, how to safely remove ticks, and how to recognise the symptoms of Lyme disease.

 What are Ticks?